VummaneniCharan/Vummaneni-Charan-portfolio/README.md

 You can change the style at assets/css/style.css file.
 ## operations
 You can change the operations at assets/js/script.js file.
+## run
+To Run the Portfolio just run the index.html file.

 ## License